Kunal-Sharma816/Encryptor/README.md

 # Secure File Storage System
-## Team Members
-1. Keshav Kabra(22bcs052)
-2. Kunal Sharma(22bcs058)
-3. Anish Raja(22bcs012)
-4. Ketan Shamra(22bcs053)

 ## Overview
-The Secure File Storage System provides a safe way to store sensitive files by encrypting them with the Advanced Encryption Standard (AES).
-This ensures that only authorized users with the correct decryption key can access the stored files.
+The Secure File Storage System is a web application built with a full-stack setup to ensure the secure storage of sensitive files.
+Files are encrypted on the client side using AES encryption, making sure that only authorized users with the decryption key can access stored files.

 ## Features
-- **AES Encryption**: Encrypts files with AES, providing a high level of data security.
+- **AES Encryption (Client-Side)**: Encrypts files before they reach the server, providing additional security.
-- **User Authentication**: Authenticates users to restrict access to the file storage system.
+- **User Authentication**: Verifies user credentials to restrict access to the storage system.
-- **Secure Key Management**: Manages encryption keys securely to prevent unauthorized access.
-- **File Integrity Verification**: Verifies the integrity of files using hashing algorithms to detect tampering.
+- **MySQL Database**: Efficiently stores encrypted files and metadata.
-- **Access Logging**: Tracks all access attempts to maintain accountability.
+- **Access Logging**: Maintains a record of access attempts, ensuring transparency and accountability.

 ## Security Benefits
-This application protects against:
+This application provides protection against:
-- **Data Breaches**: Ensures that files are unreadable in the event of unauthorized access.
-- **Man-in-the-Middle Attacks**: Encrypts files before upload to prevent intercepted data from being readable.
-- **Brute Force Attacks**: Uses strong AES encryption to prevent decryption by brute force.
+- **Data Breaches**: Client-side encryption keeps data secure even if the database is compromised.
-- **Unauthorized Access**: Limits access to authenticated and authorized users only.
+- **Unauthorized Access**: Limits access to authenticated users with proper credentials.
-- **Tampering Detection**: Uses file integrity checks to detect any file modification.
+- **Man-in-the-Middle Attacks**: Files are encrypted on the client side, so intercepted data remains unreadable.

+## Technology Stack
+- **Frontend**: Next.js, React.js, Tailwind CSS
+- **Backend**: Express.js, MySQL, JavaScript (AES Encryption)

 ## Getting Started

 ### Prerequisites
-- Python 3.6+
-- `pycryptodome` library for AES encryption
+- Node.js and npm installed
+- MySQL installed and running
-- SQLite or PostgreSQL for database management
+- Environment file for database configuration (e.g., `.env`)
-- Flask or Django for backend (optional)

 ### Installation
 1. Clone the repository:
     ```bash
     git clone https://github.com/yourusername/secure-file-storage.git
     ```
-2. Install dependencies:
+2. Navigate to the project directory:
     ```bash
-    pip install -r requirements.txt
+    cd secure-file-storage
     ```

-### Usage
-1. Start the application:
+3. Install dependencies:
     ```bash
-    python app.py
+    npm install
     ```
+4. Configure your MySQL database in the `.env` file:
+    ```
+    DB_HOST=your_host
+    DB_USER=your_user
+    DB_PASSWORD=your_password
+    DB_NAME=your_database
+    ```
+5. Start the backend server:
+    ```bash
+    npm run server
+    ```
+6. Start the Next.js frontend server:
+    ```bash
+    npm run dev
+    ```

+### Usage
-2. Login or Register as a new user.
+1. Register as a new user or log in to access your secure file storage.
-3. Upload files to the storage system (files are encrypted automatically).
+2. Upload files; each file is encrypted before being sent to the server.
-4. Retrieve and decrypt files using your credentials and decryption key.
+3. Download and decrypt files with the correct credentials.

 ## Project Structure
-- `app.py`: Main application logic.
-- `encryption.py`: Encryption and decryption functions using AES.
-- `models.py`: Database models for storing user information and files.
-- `templates/`: HTML templates for the user interface.
+- `frontend/`: Next.js, React.js frontend with Tailwind CSS styling
+- `backend/`: Express.js server and API endpoints
+- `encryption/`: AES encryption module implemented in JavaScript
+- `database/`: MySQL setup and migrations

-## Technologies Used
+## Future Enhancements
-- **Python**: Core programming language.
-- **Flask/Django**: For web backend (optional).
-- **SQLite/PostgreSQL**: Database for storing user credentials and encrypted files.
-- **AES Encryption (PyCryptodome)**: Provides symmetric encryption.
+- Integrate two-factor authentication (2FA) for an extra layer of security.
+- Implement user-specific keys for finer-grained encryption control.
+- Support for file sharing through public-key cryptography.

 ## License
 This project is licensed under the MIT License.

-## Future Enhancements
-- Implement two-factor authentication (2FA) for additional security.
-- Integrate user-specific encryption keys for enhanced privacy.
-- Add support for file sharing with public-key cryptography.

----

 ## Contributors
 - **Your Name** - Initial Work